Emetophobia is the fear of vomiting or the fear of being sick.

 - Obsessive thinking about germs (Norovirus)

 In fact, Emetophobia can present itself in a whole host of different ways, but whichever form of Emetophobia you happen to suffer with, our research-backed & evidence based psychological training programme based on CBT can help you.

-Read more details information about Emetophobia Symptoms here.
+Read more detailed information about Emetophobia Symptoms here.

 The majority of Emetophobia sufferers will almost certainly be able to ‘pin-point’ a time in their lives when they were sick, and that it was ‘so bad’ that it has subsequently developed into this phobia.